 Please submit your cover letter and resume as a single attachment when applying.

-This is a full-time, one-year contract position.
-Renewal is possible with continued funding.
+This is a full-time, 2 year contract position.

 Conviction History Background

 This is a designated position requiring fingerprinting and a background check due to the nature of the job responsibilities.
 Berkeley does hire people with conviction histories and reviews information received in the context of the job responsibilities.
 The University reserves the right to make employment contingent upon successful completion of the background check.

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or protected veteran status.
 For more information about your rights as an applicant see: